 NCR supports strong, vibrant neighborhood organizations.
-Neighborhood organizations encourage citizen participation in the decision-making that affects them at the most local level.
+Neighborhood organizations encourage resident participation in the decision-making that affects them at the most local level.
 They are another way to connect residents to the City, encourage community building among neighbors and spread information.
-Neighborhood organizations can be great grassroots organizing and leadership experiences for citizens.
+Neighborhood organizations can be great grassroots organizing and leadership experiences for residents.
 Some common issues that neighborhood organizations deal with are housing, livability, safety and the environment.

 Some common activities of neighborhood organizations include voter registration, community meetings, litter cleanup, ice cream socials, community gardens, youth and senior programs, and even classes like bike repair, yoga, and English as a second language.
+Read Neighborhoods 101 and learn more about the role of neighborhood organizations in Minneapolis.

 How NCR Supports Neighborhood Organizations

-Americans with Disabilities Act- Provides information to neighborhoods, community organizations and City departments on how to provide equal access to programs, services and activities for people with disabilities.
+Americans with Disabilities Act - Provides information to neighborhoods, community organizations and City departments on how to provide equal access to programs, services and activities for people with disabilities.

 Auditing and Financial Readiness - Contracts audit services including full audits and financial readiness assessments, and assists with required state and federal filings for neighborhood organizations.